Clarence True: Early life

 Born 1860, True was the son of an Episcopal clergyman from College Point, Queens.
 The family moved to Manhattan, and by 1890, True was working in the same office building as developer Charles G. Judson.

 Career

 True "worked in the office of the Gothicist Richard M. Upjohn until he went out on his own in 1884 with a few minor commissions, like two in Queens: a Queen Anne cottage in Flushing and a Gothic-style clubhouse for the Aerial Athletic Association in Woodside."
 About 1890 Judson hired True, at that point a newly established architect.
 The same year, True planned his first row houses on the West Side of New York City.
-In 1891 he designed buildings at 157 and 159 West 88th Street, the low stoop row houses were each constructed for US$12,000 a piece.
+In 1891 he designed buildings at 157 and 159 West 88th Street, the low stoop row houses were each constructed for $12,000 apiece.
 His development corporation for his speculative buildings was the Riverside Building Company.

-Two richly varied rows of True's signature "low-stoop" townhouses, contrasting harmoniously in Italian, French Gothic and Flemish Renaissance taste, remain to recall his presence in the Upper West Side; they are at 316-26 West 85th Street (1892) and at 103, 104, 105, and 107-109 Riverside Drive awith 332 West 83 Street (1898–99).

-An additional row remains at 469-77 West 143rd Street (1893), which includes four townhouses and one five-story multifamily apartment building with commercial frontage at 1681-87 Amsterdam Avenue in Hamilton Heights, Manhattan.
-Several other examples survive in Harlem's Sugar Hill neighborhood including 43-57 St. Nicholas Place and 842 and 844 St. Nicholas Avenue.

-William Van Alen, architect of the Chrysler Building, trained in his office.
+William Van Alen, architect of the Chrysler Building, trained in True's office.